You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 This is a tile that can be sculptured and iron poured into it to create an art piece.
 Pouring hot iron is an old art which is only being done by a select group of artists choosing to keep the art alive.

-The general premise of an iron pour is the recycling of cast iron into sculpture.
+The general premise of an iron pour is the recycling of cast iron radiators into sculpture.
 In this process, scrap cast iron is repurposed by first being broken into small fragments and heated until molten.
 The molten metal is then poured into a hardened sand mold which has been custom-carved by an iron pour participant.
 Once the metal has safely cooled, the resultant artwork can then be removed; a process not unlike soap or candy making.

 Scratch Tile Workshop

-You can either pick up an 8” x 8” sand block from us and carve your design on your own time or attend the workshops on Friday, September 26 between 11am - 9pm or Saturday, September 27 between 9am - 4pm.
+You can either pick up an 8” x 8” sand block from us and carve your design on your own time or attend the workshops on Friday, September 25 between 2 PM - 9 PM or Saturday, September 26 between 9 AM - 4 PM.
 Come and work on your project as long as needed.
 Help and teaching will be available.

 In addition to our previous offering of an 8” x 8” square scratch tile at a cost of $65 each, we are also giving you the opportunity to carve your artwork into five different 5” x 5” scratch tile shapes for a cost of $45.
-The shapes are Heart, Square, Star, Circle, Cross and State of Michigan.
+The shapes are Heart, Square, Star, Circle and State of Michigan.

 To carve the block, use an old screwdriver or utensil you have around the house.
 Some have carved their entire block with an old nail and some choose to use a Dremel Tool.
-(Dremel Tools will not be provided at workshops) It’s really what is most comfortable for you to work with and what you have handy at home.
+(Dremel Tools will not be provided at workshops).
+It’s really what is most comfortable for you to work with and what you have handy at home.
 (Simple tools will be provided at workshops, but feel free to bring tools you think may work).

 Helpful Hints

-1. Be sure to keep your carving within the 8”x8” square working space.
+1. Be sure to keep your carving within the 8” x 8” square working space.

-2. Maximum carving depth is ½” but should not be used on the entire 8”x8” working space or the mold may crack when cast.
+2. Maximum carving depth is ½” but should not be used on the entire 8” x 8” working space or the mold may crack when cast.

 3. You are working in the reverse.
 If you plan to add letters and numbers, they must be carved backwards.
 The deepest marks you make will be the lines that are the highest portion of your relief sculpture.
 You can add texture by crosshatching.